-The Tax Cuts and Jobs Act (H.R.
-1, “TCJA”) has been signed into law.
-Among its most controversial provisions are those reducing the tax benefits of home ownership.
+Among the most controversial provisions in the Tax Cuts and Jobs Act (H.R.
+1, “TCJA”) are those reducing the tax benefits of home ownership.
 For many decades, buying a home has been one of the most tax-advantaged investments an individual could make.
 However, the TCJA curtails many of these benefits.
 Indeed, a majority of homeowners will receive no tax benefits at all from home ownership.
 These changes take effect for 2018 and continue through 2025.
 They are scheduled to expire for 2026 and later.
-The National Association of Realtors predicts that as a result of these changes home prices will grow only 1% to 3% in 2018, primarily due to low inventory.
+The National Association of Realtors predicts that as a result of these changes home prices will grow only 1% to 3% starting in 2018, primarily due to low inventory.
 However, in areas of the country where home prices and taxes are quite high, prices could decline.

 Under prior law, homeowners who itemized their personal deductions on IRS Schedule A were allowed to deduct interest payments on up to $1 million in “acquisition debt”–money borrowed to buy, build, or “substantially improve” a main home and a second home.
 In 2015, over 32.7 million taxpayers—21% of all filers—claimed this deduction, for a total of $283 billion.

 Starting in 2018, homeowners are allowed to deduct the interest on only up to $750,000 in acquisition debt for a first and second home, a 25% reduction.
 Thus, for example, a taxpayer who purchases a $1 million home in 2018 and takes out a $900,000 mortgage will only be allowed to deduct the mortgage interest on $750,000.